-- Keeping Children Safe in Education Sept 2021- statutory guidance for schools Keeping children safe in education 2021 (publishing.service.gov.uk) - Working together to safeguard children statutory guidance for safeguarding partners Working Together to Safeguard Children 2018 (publishing.service.gov.uk) - The Special Educational Needs and Disabilities Code of Practice 0-25 yearsSEND Code of Practice January 2015.pdf (publishing.service.gov.uk) - The Education (Pupil Registration) (England) Regulations 2006 (legislation.gov.uk) - Working together to improve school attendance May 2022 Working together to improve school attendance (publishing.service.gov.uk) - Looked After Children Promoting the education of looked-after children and previously looked-after children (publishing.service.gov.uk) - Ensuring a good education for children who cannot attend school because of health needs Statutory guidance for local authorities January 2013 Additional health needs guidance (publishing.service.gov.uk) - Children Missing Education Statutory Guidance for Local Authorities Sept 2016 Stat guidance template (publishing.service.gov.uk) - Gypsy, Roma and Traveler Children Gypsy, Roma and Traveller pupils: supporting access to education -Case study - GOV.UK (www.gov.uk) - General information and advice for academies can also be found in the Government's publication Missing Children and Adults A cross government strategy (publishing.service.gov.uk) - Statutory Guidance on Children who run away or go missing from home or care Statutory guidance on children who run away or go missing from home or care (publishing.service.gov.uk)

-- Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation Department for Education (publishing.service.gov.uk) - NSPCC Protecting children from sexual exploitation | NSPCC Learning - Elective home education guidance for local authorities April 2019 Elective home education: departmental guidance for local authorities (publishing.service.gov.uk) - Elective home education a guide for parents April 2019 Elective home education: guide for parents (publishing.service.gov.uk) - Alternative Provision Statutory guidance for local authorities Jan 2013 Alternative Provision statutory guidance for local authorities (publishing.service.gov.uk)
+- Keeping Children Safe in Education Sept 2023 statutory guidance for schools - Working together to safeguard children statutory guidance for safeguarding partners. - The Special Educational Needs and Disabilities Code of Practice 0-25 years - The Education (Pupil Registration) (England) Regulations 2006 - Working together to improve school attendance May 2022 - Looked After Children - Ensuring a good education for children who cannot attend school because of health needs Statutory guidance for local authorities January 2013 - Children Missing Education Statutory Guidance for Local Authorities Sept 2016 - Gypsy, Roma and Traveler Children: supporting access to education. - General information and advice for academies can also be found in the Government's publication Missing Children and Adults - A Cross government strategy. - Statutory Guidance on Children who run away or go missing from home or care. - Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation Department for Education - NSPCC Protecting children from sexual exploitation. - Elective home education guidance for local authorities April 2019